 If you do dig holes on the beach, be sure to cover them up before you leave.
 Holes on the beach at night can be dangerous for pedestrians, emergency vehicles and wildlife.

 No overnights: Park regulations prohibit camping and/or leaving your equipment on the beach overnight.

 Drones are prohibited inside Cape Hatteras National Seashore and other NPS property.

 Do not litter.
 Be sure that trash bags are a part of your beach packing and carry out your trash.

 Share the beach and the water.
 If you are going to fish, don’t set up in the middle of vacationing families.
 And, likewise, if you want to swim and enjoy the water, don’t stop next to a group of anglers.

-Keep it down: Don’t assume everyone shares your taste in music.
+Keep the music down: Don’t assume everyone shares your taste in music.
 Some folks like to hear the sound of the surf and shorebirds.
 Keep the volume to a reasonable level.

 A word about outdoor lights.
 It’s not the law in Hyde County, but please turn your outside lights off at night when you are not using them.
 We like to enjoy our dark skies here on Ocracoke, and it’s hard to do when your neighbors leave their outdoor lights, especially big spotlights, on all night long.